borntofrappe/game-development/02 Breakout/Breakout 1/README.md

-Render a paddle using the spritesheet.
+# Breakout 1

+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Breakout — Final`.

 ## Spritesheet

-The idea is to load a large image, and section the asset to show only a portion.
+The idea is to load a large image, and section the asset to only show a portion.

-If you browse the _res/graphics_ folder, you'll find large images detailing the paddles, bricks of different color and sizes.
+If you browse the `res/graphics` folder, you'll find large images detailing the paddles, bricks of different color and sizes.

 ## Quads

 A quad is a rectangle with specific coordinates, width and height.
-In love2D, this concept is materialized through the functions `love.graphics.newQuad()` and `love.graphics.draw()`
+In LOVE2D, this concept is materialized through the functions `love.graphics.newQuad()` and `love.graphics.draw()`

 ### newQuad()